How DiaCritics Creates a Platform for Diverse Vietnamese Voices From Abroad | Saigoneer

 In addition to welcoming more unconventional or marginalized work, Dao sought to revise diaCRITICS’ rhetorical positioning.
 Viet Thanh wrote on the submissions page: “Watch out.
 We reserve the right to be angry, to be discerning.”
 And while Dao has left the wording on the site to honor its original vision, she clarifies: “When I consider what I know and have experienced of being Vietnamese, even of how the older generation has explained to me our history of fighting, etc., I begin to see that the pattern of anger > fighting > resistance > revolution has long been a part of the Vietnamese psyche, and, by consequence, has also led us to the recurrences of division, exclusion/exclusivities, and disharmonies that we have weathered at multiple times in our history.
 So, anger is an important starting emotion for diaCRITICS, yes, and it is and has been needed in the many fights for social justice that are occurring, but I also in my editorship wanted to introduce an advocacy for tenderness, for writing from and toward love, for nurturing an expectation of inclusion that might help us also to build something new on the other side of anger’s accomplishments.”

 This tenderness comes across particularly strong in the Out of the Margins series that allows creative writers to share small, personal moments of vulnerability and compassion.
 They lament the challenges of isolation, conflicted notions of identity and how families are often situated at the intersections of tradition, history and modernity, while also celebrating how these elements combine to challenge the notions of what it means to be Vietnamese.
-For example, Tony Ho Tran details the role his family’s Vietnamese restaurant had in his childhood; Anh-Hoa Thi Nguyen addresses her father with a series of “Dear Ba” letters that reveal how immigration affects different individuals in different ways; and Diana Khoi Nguyen weaves biology, mythology, sociology and family in the stunning poem 'Đổi Mới'.
+For example, Tony Ho Tran details the role his family’s Vietnamese restaurant had in his childhood; Anh-Hoa Thi Nguyen addresses her father with a series of “Dear Ba” letters that reveal how refugee experiences and immigration affects different individuals in different ways; and Diana Khoi Nguyen weaves biology, mythology, sociology and family in the stunning poem 'Đổi Mới'.

 The Next Chapter